pinskylab/kelpEVOL_fq_gz_processing/README.md

 #you are now in the shell environment and you should be able to run the checkClumpify script
 crun R < checkClumpify_EG.R --no-save

-# note that the version of R in the mapdamage2 container has not been working for some users recently (as of 5/2024) - instead you may have to use:

-module load container_env R/4.3

-# and then run the R command with:

-crun.R R < checkClumpify_EG.R --no-save

 ```